MrStashy/auth-client/requirements/03 - Local storage.md

 Answer:

+It should go in the authorization header for fetch requests to protected API endpoints.

 ### Q2

 Imagine the below code gets profile information for a user by ID but requires a valid token to access.
 What would you add to include the token from local storage?